 In addition to the general static rules of TTCN-3 given in clause 5, the following restrictions apply:

-Templates shall not be of default or port type.
+a) Templates shall not be of default or port type.

-Templates shall not be of a structured type that contains fields of default or port type on any level of nesting.
+b) Templates shall not be of a structured type that contains fields of default or port type on any level of nesting.

 NOTE 2: The anytype type does not include the default type nor port types (see clause 6.2.6), so that restriction b) does not apply to anytype templates.

+c) The expression or template body initializing a template shall evaluate to a value or template, which is type compatible with the template being declared.

+d) The expression or template body initializing a template shall evaluate to a value or a template that is at least partially initialized or to a matching mechanism.

-The body of a fuzzy template shall not contain function calls of functions with inout or out parameters.
+e) The body of a fuzzy template shall not contain function calls of functions with inout or out parameters.
 The called functions may use other functions with inout or out parameters internally.

-Fuzzy features are valid only in the scope, where the templates' names are visible.
+f) Fuzzy features are valid only in the scope, where the templates' names are visible.
 For example, if a fuzzy template is passed to a formal template parameter declared without a modifier, it loses its fuzzy feature inside the called function.

 Examples